skitomie/Alx_DjangoLearnLab/0x1.Introduction_ to_ Django/LibraryProject/README.md

-This is my first Django project.
+This is my Readme file